-The Office of the Auditor General (OAG) uses the International Infrastructure Management Manual (IIMM) as the benchmark against which New Zealand councils measure their standards.
-The IIMM describes the Asset Management (AM) process as a step by step process applied to an activity or network level, to manage assets from planning to disposal or renewal.
+The Office of the Auditor General (OAG) has chosen to use the International Infrastructure Management Manual (IIMM) as the benchmark against which New Zealand councils measure their standards.
+The IIMM describes the Asset Management (AM) process as a step-by-step process applied to an activity or network level, to manage assets from planning to disposal or renewal.
 This process is shown in Figure S-1.
-Each of these processes is summarised in this Appendix.